 In addition to the assets of the State Employees' Retirement System, the ISBI also manages the investment function for the General Assembly and Judges' Retirement Systems.
 All ISBI investments are accounted for in a commingled fund (ISBI Fund).
+On December 1, 2004 the ISBI's assets were transferred from its predecessor custodian bank to State Street Bank & Trust.

-As of June 30, 2004, total net assets under management valued at market, amounted to \$10.443 billion.
-Of the total market value of assets under management, \$9.840 billion or 94% represented assets of the State Employees' Retirement System.
+As of June 30, 2005, total net assets under management valued at market, amounted to \$10.902 billion.
+Of the total market value of assets under management, \$10.271 billion or 94% represented assets of the State Employees' Retirement System.

 A summary of the portfolio's largest holdings, as well as the complete listing of the ISBI portfolio, are included in the ISBI Annual Report.
-A schedule of fees and commissions paid by brokerage firm and a listing of transactions executed, including transaction value, are also contained in the ISBI Annual Report.
+A schedule of fees and commissions paid by brokerage firm and a listing of transactions executed, including transaction value, are also contained in the ISBI

+Annual Report.
 The following investment information and analysis has been prepared by the ISBI.